The Terrifying Ten

-Mixologists at jade bar share cutting-edge techniques as they teach participants to craft a selection of craft cocktails inspired by a different spirit each week.
-This month’s classes focus on grapes, exploring brandies of the world, Dec.
-1; champagne cocktails and going beyond the mimosa for leftover champagne, Dec.
-8; and entertaining made easy for your holiday celebration, Dec.
-15. Noon-3 p.m. $50.
+Mixologists at Jade Bar share cutting-edge techniques as they teach participants to create a selection of craft cocktails inspired by a different spirit each week.
+This month’s classes focus on slow sippers, Feb.
+2; straight spirit drinks such as the Old-Fashioned and Manhattan, Feb.
+9; Aloha and Mahalo, and how Tiki culture changed cocktails, Feb.
+16; and the secret of balancing cocktails, Feb.
+23. Noon-3 p.m. $50.
 Sanctuary on Camelback Mountain Resort & Spa, 5700 E. McDonald Dr., Paradise Valley, sanctuaryoncamelback.com, 480-607-2300.

 Green-Building Lecture (FREE)

 Join urban gardeners as they share information on growing healthy food, herbs, edible flowers and fruit trees in the desert in Living an Edible Landscape Life.
 The program is hosted by the city of Scottsdale.
 7-8:30 p.m.
 Granite Reef Senior Center, 1700 N. Granite Reef Rd., Scottsdale, scottsdaleaz.gov, 480-312-7080.

 Desert Safety and Survival